iclinic/h2paas/README.md

 ![HTML to PDF as a service](http://imgur.com/2LHbx9b.png)

-HTML to PDF as a service *(H2PAAS)* it's a microservice in **nodeJS** created like option for developers that have some problems with PDF libraries like `wkhtmltopdf`.
+HTML to PDF as a service *(H2PAAS)* it's a microservice in **nodeJS** for developers that have some problems with PDF libraries like `wkhtmltopdf`.

-We create that the most generic as possible, but the library it's totally open source and you can contribute with what you need/want!
+We created this the most generic as possible, but the library it's totally open source and you can contribute with what you need/want!
 We are waiting your PR :heart:

 ## Running